 Tremper Longman (BA, Ohio Wesleyan; MDiv, Westminster Theological Seminary; MPhil, PhD, Yale University) is the Robert H. Gundry Professor of Biblical Studies emeritus at Westmont College, Santa Barbara, CA. Prior to joining Westmont in 1998, he at Westminster Theological Seminary in Philadelphia.
 He is an adjunct professor at Fuller Theological Seminary, also Visiting Professor of Old Testament at the Seattle School of Theology & Psychology as well as Ambrose University Seminary (Calgary).
 He has written over thirty books, including several biblical commentaries, as well as Science, Creation and the Bible: Reconciling Rival Theories of Origins with physicist Richard F. Carlson.
 He is an editor and contributor to the Zondervan Dictionary of Christianity and Science.
 With John Walton he wrote, The Lost World of the Flood.

-Tremper was with us last summer, speaking on the topic of a recent book, The Bible and the Ballot.
-Prior to that in October 2019 he was one of the speakers for our conference with the Biologos Foundation, dealing with the question “can you trust the Bible in a scientific age?”
+Tremper was with us last summer, speaking on The Book of Job, Suffering and the Pandemic.
+He has been a previous summer Sunday speaker, and was one of the speakers for our 2019 conference with the Biologos Foundation, dealing with the question “can you trust the Bible in a scientific age?”
 There is a video recording of that conference, including Dr. Longman’s perspective on the relationship between creation and evolution.